+5.7.
 Electrical Circuit Integrity System

 Electrical Circuit Integrity Systems consist of specific components evaluated for circuit integrity as a system through fire exposure and hose stream impact testing, described in UL 2196.
 Specifications for the protective system and its assembly are important for the systems fire rating and apply to the system; not individual components.
-See system specifications described in the Electrical Circuit Integrity System (FHIT) No. 50 or 50A.
+See system specifications described in the Electrical Circuit Integrity System (FHIT) No. 50.

 Authorities having jurisdiction should be consulted in all cases as to the specific requirements covering the installation and use of these classified systems.
-The Lifeline MC and MC LSZH Cable is rated for 480 volts (conductor to conductor) when used as a 1-hour or 2-hour fire resistive cable.
+The Lifeline MC and MC LSZH Cable is rated for 480 volts (conductor to conductor) when used as a 2-hour fire resistive cable.
+The Lifeline MC and MC LSZH splice is rated for 480 volts (conductor to conductor) when used as a 1-hour fire resistive system.
+For further installation instruction on the Lifeline MC splice please see Technical Information Sheet (TIS) #402: Installation Instructions for Lifeline® MC Cable Splice Using Ceramic Standoffs.

+5.8.
 Open Runs/Installation of Cable in Free Air

-Code compliant fire resistive installations supports and hardware shall be in accordance with Electrical Circuit Integrity System FHIT 50 or 50A requirements.
+Code compliant fire resistive installations supports and hardware shall be in accordance with Electrical Circuit Integrity System FHIT 50 requirements.
 For non-fire-resistive installations support spacing may be per the NEC.

+5.9.
 Cable Trays